 In 19903 he moved from his hometown of Toronto, Ontario to New York City4 where he5 quickly established himself as a sought-after editorial and commercial photographer.
 Since that time6, he has built an extensive list of clients that includes Google, FEMA, Microsoft7, Mazda, GQ, ESPN, Time and The Guardian Weekend Magazine.
 In 20078, he was the first recipient of the Arnold Newman Portrait Prize9.
 In the fall of 2012 his first monograph, Presence: The Invisible Portrait, was published by Kehrer Verlag.

-Mr. Buck divides his time between New York and Los Angeles, with his wife Michelle Golden10 and their two year old daughter.
+Mr. Buck divides his time between New York and Los Angeles, with his wife Michelle Golden10 and their four year old daughter.

 1 Derived from the Old English word buc, this name would originally have been applied to someone thought to resemble a he-goat or male deer.

 2 "Every Chris Buck photo is a mystery, a pervading, off-putting idea, always conceptual, often visceral, and sometimes unfathomable."
 George Lois (Esquire Art Director, 1962 - 1972)

 3 Kenny G's album "Live" makes it to #16 in the Billboard 200.
 Culturally, this was cause for concern.

 4 The New York City subway system has 722 miles of track.
 Toronto has less, and measures stuff in kilometers anyway.